dustpg/LongUI/README.md

 ## Features in LongUI

 **Light Weight**
-  - main target to create LongUI
+  - main target on LongUI
-  - static-link framework, helloworld just 133kb now
+  - static-link framework, helloworld.exe just 133kb now
   - for this, **no c++ exception** in LongUI, becareful exception in LongUI

 **XML User Interface Language**